 JOSHUA AND THE PROMISES

 Joshua’s prediction that it would be hard to serve the Lord dawned quickly.
-For eighty years, Israel had leaned on two domineering central figures namely Moses and Joshua.
+For eighty years, Israel had leaned on two domineering central figures; namely, Moses and Joshua.
 Without constant reminders by a strong leader, God became more remote and easily disobeyed.
-The historian wrote: “The people served the Lord throughout the lifetime of Joshua and of the elders who outlived him and who had seen all the great things the Lord had done for Israel” (Jud.
-2:7).
+The historian wrote, “The people served the Lord throughout the lifetime of Joshua and of the elders who outlived him and who had seen all the great things the Lord had done for Israel” (Judges 2:7).
 After Joshua, the tribes acted and lived separately from each other and began to stray from the Promises.